Brandon Crawford Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.6 K/9, which ranks 20th in MLB.

-- The Cardinals have a 4.24 team ERA that ranks 17th among all league pitching staffs.
+- The Cardinals have a 4.34 team ERA that ranks 18th across all league pitching staffs.

-- Cardinals pitchers combine to give up 64 home runs (one per game), the fourth-fewest in baseball.
+- Cardinals pitchers combine to surrender 66 home runs (one per game), the fifth-fewest in baseball.

+- Montgomery (3-7) takes the mound for the Cardinals in his 14th start of the season.
+He's put together a 3.88 ERA in 72 2/3 innings pitched, with 66 strikeouts.

-- The right-hander's most recent time out came on Thursday against the Texas Rangers, when he tossed six scoreless innings while allowing three hits.
+- The lefty's last appearance came on Saturday against the Cincinnati Reds, when he threw six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.